Nuitka/Nuitka/Developer_Manual.rst

    - Can predict every of its elements when subscripted, sliced, etc., if need be, with a function we may create.

-Similar is true for this nice thing:
+Similar is true for this horrible thing:

 .. code-block:: python